 The ADC\ERROR bit in the status register flags any errors that occur during the conversion process.
 The flag is set when an overrange or underrange result is output from the ADC.
 The ADC also outputs all 0s or all 1s when an undervoltage or overvoltage occurs.
-This flag is reset only when the overvoltage or undervoltage condition is removed.
-This flag is not reset by a read of the data register.
+This flag is reset only when the overvoltage or undervoltage is removed.
+It is not reset by a read of the data register.